-Most recently, Mr. Stone served as lead counsel representing DreamWorks Animation in In re Animation Workers Antitrust Litigation, a federal class action in the Northern District of California alleging a conspiracy among animation studios not to recruit employees and to fix salaries.
-The case arose out of an investigation by the U.S. Department of Justice into alleged "no poaching" agreements in the high tech industry in which Mr. Stone also represented DreamWorks Animation.
-The district court granted final approval of a class settlement in June 2017.
+Mr. Stone served as lead counsel representing DreamWorks Animation in In re Animation Workers Antitrust Litigation, a federal class action in the Northern District of California alleging a conspiracy among animation studios not to recruit employees and to fix salaries.
+The case arose out of an investigation by the U.S. Department of Justice into alleged “no poaching” agreements in the high tech industry in which Mr. Stone also represented DreamWorks Animation.

 Mr. Stone also represented Intel Corporation in a monopolization suit filed by Advanced Micro Devices in the U.S. District Court in Delaware, a case which has been frequently characterized as the largest antitrust suit ever filed.
 AMD alleged that Intel monopolized a worldwide market for microprocessors through alleged exclusive dealing agreements, below cost pricing, manipulation of technological standards and other purportedly anticompetitive conduct.
 The parties reached a favorable global settlement in November 2009 to end all outstanding litigation, including AMD’s antitrust suit, two claims pending in Japan, and cross-license disputes.
 Mr. Stone also represented Intel in government investigations and enforcement actions by the Federal Trade Commission, the New York Attorney General and the European Commission related to Intel’s alleged monopolization of the worldwide market for microprocessors.

-Mr. Stone represented Raytheon in Adaptive Power Solutions, LLC v.
+Mr. Stone served as lead counsel for Raytheon in Adaptive Power Solutions, LLC v.
 Hughes Missile Systems Co., 141 F.3d 947 (9th Cir.
 1998), in which the Ninth Circuit affirmed summary judgment in favor of Raytheon and another major defense contractor in a Section 1 conspiracy case.
-Mr. Stone also represented the World Poker Tour in Ferguson v.
+Mr. Stone also served as lead counsel for the World Poker Tour in Ferguson v.
 World Poker Tour Enterprises, Inc., in which the district court denied plaintiff’s motion for summary judgment on the antitrust claims brought by a group of professional poker players against WPTE.
 A favorable settlement in which the players received no financial compensation was achieved following the denial of the plaintiffs’ motion for summary judgment.

 Mr. Stone represented CFM International, Inc. (a joint venture of GE Aircraft Engines and Snecma), in Aviation Upgrade Technologies, Inc. v.
 Boeing et al., 78 Fed.
 Appx.
 223 (9th Cir.
 2003), in which CFM International obtained summary judgment on plaintiff’s claims under Section 1 of the Sherman Act alleging defendants’ decision not to sell aircraft engines to plaintiff for use in the re-engining of 727 aircraft constituted an anticompetitive group boycott.